"Route Billy-Diamond" Itinerary (formerly route de la Baie-James)

-Route de la Baie-James is a 620 kilometres (385 miles) long road that crosses the region from south to north.
-It is paved and ploughed in the winter The Cree communities of Waskaganish, Eastmain, Wemindji and Chisasibi are accessible by road.
+Route Billy-Diamond (formerly route de la Baie-James) is a 620 kilometers (385 miles) long road that crosses the region from south to north.
+It is paved and plowed in the winter.
+The Cree communities of Waskaganish, Eastmain, Wemindji, and Chisasibi are accessible by road.

-Since the road crosses an isolated and remote territory, for their safety, travellers are asked to register at the Eeyou Istchee James Bay Regional Government Tourism Office 6 kilometres north of Matagami.
+Since the road crosses an isolated and remote territory, for your safety, travellers are asked to register at the Eeyou Istchee James Bay Regional Government Tourism Office 6 kilometers north of Matagami.

-Building the La Grande complex required construction of an east-west road, the Route Transtaïga.
-In all, Route Transtaïga is about 700 kilometres (435 miles) long.
-This gravel road starts a few dozen kilometres south of La Grande Airport and leads to the facilities at La Grande-3, La Grande-4, Laforge-1, Laforge-2, Brisay, (not accessible to public) and, finally, the Caniapiscau diversion structures.
+Building the La Grande complex required the construction of an east-west road, the Route Transtaïga.
+In all, Route Transtaïga is about 700 kilometers (435 miles) long.
+This gravel road starts a few dozen kilometers south of La Grande Airport and leads to the facilities at La Grande-3, La Grande-4, Laforge-1, Laforge-2, Brisay (not accessible to the public), and, finally, the Caniapiscau diversion structures.

 Route 167 connects Saint-Félicien on the northwestern shore of Lac Saint-Jean to Chibougamau; it is an asphalted roadway.
-It leads to Route du Nord, Mistissini, and Route des Monts Otish.
+It leads to the Cree community of Mistissini as well as to Route du Nord and Route des Monts Otish.

 Route du Nord

-Route du Nord connects Chibougamau to Route de la Baie-James, coastal Cree communities and Radisson.
-This gravel road is 407 kilometres long.
+Route du Nord connects Chibougamau to Route Billy-Diamond (formerly route de la Baie-James), coastal Cree communities, and Radisson.
+This gravel road is 407 kilometers long (252 miles).
 Driving on it is an adventure in itself.

 Route du Nord was inaugurated in 1993.
 Built in support of Hydro-Québec's Eastmain project, it is also used by local logging companies for timber transport.

-The junction of Highway 167 and the northern end of Highway 113 is about 10 kilometres south of Chibougamau.
-The trip from Chibougamau to Lebel-sur-Quévillon will take you past the Cree community of Oujé-Bougoumou (about 25 km from Highway 113), the town of Chapais and the Cree community of Waswanipi.
+The junction of Highway 167 and the northern end of Highway 113 is about 10 kilometers south of Chibougamau.
+The trip from Chibougamau to Lebel-sur-Quévillon will take you past the Cree community of Oujé-Bougoumou (about 25 km from Highway 113), the town of Chapais, and the Cree community of Waswanipi.
 From Lebel-sur-Quévillon, a logging Road, R-1005, leads to the Route de la Baie-James and Matagami.
-Route R-1005 is 106 kilometres long, including 88 kilometres of gravel road.
+Route R-1005 is 106 kilometers long, including 88 kilometers of gravel road.